Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Results

 We consider twelve different scenario combinations in this case study, arising from four levels of complexity for setting $T(p)$ and three methods for treating gravity in our hydrostatic integration.
 For $T(p)$, these are: isothermal, fully adiabatic, adiabatic with a skin-temperature stratosphere, and radiative-convective equilibrium solved using energy flux conservation.
 For gravity, these are: (1) $g$ held constant at $g_s$, (2) $g$ calculated as $g(r)=g_s (R_s/r)^2$, or (3) $g$ solved self-consistently with the climate calculation while accounting for gravitational attraction throughout the atmosphere (Equation~\ref{eq:grav_enclosed}).

-Figure \ref{fig:atmosphere} plots the pressure and temperature profiles for these twelve scenarios as a function of height $z$: showing $p(z)$ in the top row and $T(z)$ in the bottom.
+Figure \ref{fig:atmosphere} plots the pressure and temperature profiles for these twelve scenarios as a function of height $z$ from the planet's surface: showing $p(z)$ in the top row and $T(z)$ in the bottom.
 Overall, the atmospheres show substantial differences in profile shape and radial extent, resulting in photospheric heights $z_p$ (scatter points) varying between 0.4~and~$5.7R_\oplus$ above the surface.

 The most important differences arise from adopting different $T(p)$ assumptions (line style).
 Consider the $T(p)$ profiles in Figure \ref{fig:atmosphere}f: the adiabatic profile (dashdot) has the steepest lapse rate, so it results in cooler temperatures aloft which have smaller scale heights, and correspondingly produces a shallower atmosphere ($z_p\approx0.5R_\oplus$).
 In comparison, the isothermal profile has a zero lapse rate, so it yields a substantially hotter and more extended atmosphere $z_p\approx5.0R_\oplus$.
 Our energy-conserving radiative-convective treatment (solid line) yields a more complex temperature structure, and a photospheric radius intermediate to the two end-members.
-The range of $\approx0.8R_\oplus$ in atmosphere heights which arise from our choice of $T(p)$ structure are larger than the $\approx0.5 R_\oplus$ radius differences which arise from varying core mass fraction (Figure \ref{fig:interior}).
+In the constant gravity scenarios (black lines), the range of photosphere heights which arise from our choice of $T(p)$ structure (line style) is $\approx0.8R_\oplus$.
+This sensitivity to $T(p)$ structure increases to a range of $\approx4.5R_\oplus$ in the more physically complete scenarios (blue lines), which derive a radially-dependent gravitational field (Equation~\ref{eq:grav_enclosed}).
+Both sensitivity ranges exceed the $\approx0.5 R_\oplus$ radius differences which arise from varying core mass fraction (Figure \ref{fig:interior}), highlighting that atmospheric modelling choices can -- in this representative exoplanet regime -- overprint inferences of variables controlling planetary interior structure.

 The atmosphere height also varies substantially, depending on how $g(r)$ is treated.
 The solid lines across the panels of Figure \ref{fig:atmosphere} all represent radiative-convective equilibrium with different gravitational treatments.
 Comparing the radiative-convective cases (solid lines) across the two simpler $g(r)$ treatments, the atmosphere height increases from $\approx1R_\oplus$ (panel a) to $\approx2R_\oplus$ (panel b).
 The difference being that gravity decreases quadratically with radius in the latter case, corresponding to a larger scale height in the upper atmosphere and larger planetary radii.
 Models which account for attraction of the upper-atmosphere to its deeper layers are shown in panels (c) and (f), which are somewhat less extended than the $1/r^2$ cases because of the increased gravity from the enclosed-atmosphere mass (compare orange versus blue scatter points in panel f).